ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

   * When [upgrading](https://ravendb.net/buy), be sure to choose the license that has the features with which your client was developed.
     For example, if you need Backups, ETL, Encryption, or Hub/Sink replication, be sure that your license includes these features.
+  * To prevent unexpected issues upon launching, you can use a temporary [cloud instance](../../../cloud/cloud-overview#instances-provisioning-and-ravendb-products) with machine performance specs similar to your plans for production.
+This way you can securely test the API and processing of data that mimics your actual data-set and planned infrastructure.

 {NOTE/}